michiel-jfx/iceconverter/README.md

 keyboard immediately.
 This would require some more interaction with the mobile phone and start the use of the com.gluonhq packages.

-I've decided not to use the com.gluonhq packages, so it stays a org.openjfx tutorial project.
-It is a useful Icelandic currency converter mobile application written in 100% Java.
+I've decided to use the com.gluonhq packages as less as possible, so it stays an org.openjfx tutorial project.
+For the custom font, I've started to use the `com.gluonhq.attach.storage` package, but this didn't result in the popup from Gluon Mobile (to note it's a free edition).
+It remains a nice tutorial currency converter mobile application written in 100% Java.
 See another [nop](https://github.com/michiel-jfx/nop) project for more interaction with the mobile phone and the use of some com.gluonhq packages.

 There are still a lot `System.out.println` statements present since this is a tutorial project.
 When you understand the flow and see how it works, remove them all please.